 Doug maintains a gentle approach to wine making, showcasing their vineyard fruit and thoughtfully managing tannins and crafting wines with restrained alcohol levels.
 The family produced wine from 2000 through 2005 but did not release these vintages.
 Their first commercial release was in 2006.

-As of the time of this review Boeschen produces six wines including Sauvignon Blanc, a Bordeaux style blend named Carrera (named after a coveted Porsche racing automobile – Doug’s father has long enjoyed racing Porsche vehicles), a Cabernet Sauvignon and the Winchester Reserve Cabernet Sauvignon (named in honor of Doug’s mother – Winchester was her maiden name) usually only a 3 barrel selection.
+As of the time of our latest update to this review Boeschen produces six wines including Sauvignon Blanc, a Bordeaux style blend named Carrera (named after a coveted Porsche racing automobile – Doug’s father has long enjoyed racing Porsche vehicles), a Cabernet Sauvignon and the Winchester Reserve Cabernet Sauvignon, usually only a 3-barrel selection named in honor of Doug’s mother (Winchester was her maiden name).

 The 2006 Boeschen Vineyards Cabernet Sauvignon is a fairly dark wine in the glass with a bouquet showing a pleasing dustiness and earthy quality – with a touch of cigar smoke interwoven among the delicious fruit aromas (ripe blackberry).
 This wine has good structure with broad well-defined tannins.
 Plum, dark cherry and just the right amount of tartness towards the finish make this a good wine to enjoy with a meal.
 This is a bigger wine than the Carrera with some of the earthiness found on the bouquet also represented on the finish; both wines will have excellent aging potential.